AroobS/realTimeChattingApp/README.md

 ## Setup

 Project dependencies:
+-install node.js.
+-you need js package manager.
-install ws (npm install ws) already installed. install express (npm install express) already installed.
+-install ws (npm install ws) already installed.
+-install express (npm install express) already installed.
 To start:
-Open cmd.
+-Open cmd.
-The server & its dependencies are located in /server folder.
+-The server & its dependencies are located in /server folder.
-Navigate to Server directory: cd server.
+-Navigate to Server directory: cd server.
-Run the server: node server.js
+-Run the server: node server.js
-You should get Server is listening on 8080! open client on index.html on the browser .
+-You should get Server is listening on 8080!
+-Open client on index.html on the browser .

 ## Contact